cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 Systematic enumeration and examination of identifiable, guessable and unknown content locations, paths, file names, parameters, in order to find weaknesses and points where a security vulnerability might exist.
 Vulnerability Scanning includes both malicious scanning and friendly scanning by an authorised vulnerability scanning engine.
 It differs from **OAT-011 Scraping** in that its aim is to identify potential vulnerabilities.

-The exploitation of individual vulnerabilities is not included in the scope of this ontology, but this process of scanning.
-Vulnerability Scanning, along with **OAT-018 Footprinting**, **OAT-004 Fingerprinting** and **OAT-011 Scraping** often form part of application penetration testing.
+The exploitation of individual vulnerabilities is not included in the scope of this ontology, but this process of scanning, along with **OAT-018 Footprinting**, **OAT-004 Fingerprinting** and **OAT-011 Scraping** often form part of application penetration testing.

-Vulnerability Scanning has sometimes been mistakenly called penetration testing, or application security assessment, or vulnerability exploitation.

 #### Other Names and Examples

-Active/Passive vulnerability scanning; Application-specific vulnerability discovery by site-crawling botnet; Automated vulnerability scanning; Identifying vulnerable content management systems (CMS) and CMS components; Known vulnerability scanning; Malicious crawling; Scanning; Vulnerability reconnaissance, Vulnerability scanner; Vulnerability scanning
+Active/Passive scanning; Application-specific vulnerability discovery; Identifying vulnerable content management systems (CMS) and CMS components; Known vulnerability scanning; Malicious crawling; Vulnerability reconnaissance

 #### See Also